smbuthia/medic.github.io/docs/application_development/how-to-guides/setting_up_local_configuration_environment.md

 ![medic login](images/local-config-environment/medic-login.png "Medic login")

-### _3. Create and upload a blank project_
+### 3. Create and upload a blank project

 With `medic-conf` you can create a blank project.
-This provides you a template from which you can begin working on your configurations.
+This provides you a template from which you can begin working on CHT.
 Just run:

 ```zsh
 mkdir cht-app-tutorials